p4ddy1/WoLManager/README.md

 # WoLManager

-WoLManager is a small tool I wrote to be able to startup devices in my network using their WakeOnLan functionality.
+WoLManager is a small tool I wrote using PHP to be able to startup devices in my network using their WakeOnLan functionality.
 It provides a minimalistic web interface to wake up devices.
 Just install it on a web server in your network and you are good to go.
 It stores the IP, Subnetmask and MAC Address of every device you added in a SQLite database and sends the MagicPacket to the Broadcast according to the information.